Trio2112/GitHubPages/EntityFrameworkCore2GettingStarted.md

        }
     ```
  - An example of creating a one-to-one relationship code-first (using Samurai and SecretIdentity tables/entities):
-   - Add a SamuraiId field to the SecretIdentity class:<br/>
+   - Add a SamuraiId field to the SecretIdentity class:
      ```
      public int SamuraiId { get; set; }
      ```
-   - Add a SecretIdentity navigation property to the Samurai class:<br/>
+   - Add a SecretIdentity navigation property to the Samurai class:
      ```
      public SecretIdentity SecretIdentity { get; set; }
      ```